pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 For example, let's say we want a fast version of our `diff_from_mean()` example above.
 The easiest way to write this in Python is to use [Numba](https://numba.readthedocs.io/en/stable/), which allows you to write custom functions in (a subset) of Python while still getting the benefit of compiled code.

-In particular, Numba provides a decorator called [`@guvectorize`](https://numba.readthedocs.io/en/stable/user/vectorize.html#the-guvectorize-decorator) that compiles a Python function to fast machine code, in a way that allows it to be used by Polars.
+In particular, Numba provides a decorator called [`@guvectorize`](https://numba.readthedocs.io/en/stable/user/vectorize.html#the-guvectorize-decorator).
+This creates a generalized ufunc by compiling a Python function to fast machine code, in a way that allows it to be used by Polars.

 In the following example the `diff_from_mean_numba()` will be compiled to fast machine code at import time, which will take a little time.
 After that all calls to the function will run quickly.